English Scotch Egg (1 Egg)

 Stay Hydrated

-Drink plenty of water before and during your meal, which can aid digestion and help maintain stable blood sugar levels.
+Drink plenty of water before and during the meal, as it can aid digestion and help regulate blood sugar levels.

 Discover